 For new parents, nothing is more important than keeping your baby safe and secure.
 Having a baby is the most wonderful and yet the scariest experience of a lifetime, and all moms and dads go through the same thing – Checking on your sleeping baby every few minutes just to make sure they are breathing.
-This can be especially true when your baby is asleep in their nursery and you are in another room of the house.
+This can be especially true when your baby is asleep in their nursery or playing and you are in another room of the house.
 Baby monitors have been around since walkie-talkie technology was invented, as a way for parents to keep track of their little ones and hear their cries from any room in the house.

 These days, the technology involved in baby monitors is much more advanced.
 You will find two way talk features and crystal clear sound monitoring in just about every baby monitor on the market, but there are also digital video baby monitors that feature wireless viewing, HD video, and remote camera control.
 This kind of monitoring is especially comforting for working moms and dads or any parents who want to keep an eye on their kids while they go out on a date night.

 If you do not need a video monitor in your nursery, you can also get a less expensive sound-only monitor.
 These have also become very advanced in recent years and can track things like the temperature in the room as well as your baby’s movements.
 Sound monitors also often come with special features such as night lights and lullaby music.

 1. Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens